 Generally, the challenges of implementing successfully approximate value and policy iteration schemes are quite formidable, and tend to be underestimated, because the literature naturally tends to place emphasis on success stories, and tends to underreport failures.
-In practice, the training difficulties, particularly exploration, must often be addressed on a case-by-case basis, and may require long and tricky parameter tuning issues, with little guarantee of ultimate success or even a diagnosis of the causes of failure.
-By contrast, approximation in value space with long multistep lookahead and simple terminal cost function approximation, and rollout (a single policy iteration starting from a base policy), while less ambitious, are typically much easier to implement in practice, and often attain at least some modest success rather quickly.
+In practice, the training difficulties, particularly exploration, must often be addressed on a case-by-case basis, and may require long and tricky parameter tuning, with little guarantee of ultimate success or even a diagnosis of the causes of failure.
+By contrast, approximation in value space with long multistep lookahead and simple terminal cost function approximation, and rollout (a single policy iteration starting from a base policy), while less ambitious, are typically much easier to implement, and often attain considerable success reliably.
 An intermediate approach that often works well is to use truncated rollout with a terminal cost function approximation that is trained with data.